MarkoPapic/obsidian-vault/Interview Prep/Project Retrospective/Projects.md

 		* Identify and raise risks
 	* Depending on the needs and the stage of the project, I communicate with some of them more frequently
 * Frequent status updates: Avoid surprises and last-minute bad news

-* **Situations**:
+### Situations
 * Consumption-based pricing + RevRec challenges
 	* I identified that the current pricing model is not ideal for our new product
 	* Sat down with the PM and we came up with a Billing UX proposal for DBC
 	* Reached out to the Billing team to put it on their roadmap and included them in our weekly XFN syncs
 	* Helped the team understand the needs and context and established a joint working group
 	* Defined clear APIs/ownership
 	* RevRec challanges (see *Conflicts/Challenges/Missalignment*)
 * Multi-region (product, cost, legal, security)
 * Untrusted compute joint working group
 * Funnel improvements:
 	* Identified leaky funnel
 	* Attended EAP customer calls and UX research calls
 	* Facilitated a workshop with PM and designer and came up with onboarding improvements
 * Regularly participated in EAP customer calls and UX research calls.
 PM and designer appreciated the engineering perspective.
 E.g. answering the question "Why can't we just build this ourselves using Buildkit `remote` driver?"
 * Billing team code red
 * Sales pipeline: What' s coming ahead

-* **Conflicts/Challenges/Missalignment**:
+### Conflicts/Challenges/Missalignment
 * Billing system not designed for consumption-based pricing and RevRec cannot recognize revenue this way
 	* I scheduled a meeting to understand their needs and limitations
 	* Involved PM and drove alignment between 3 parties
 	* Suggested a "buckets of minutes" SKU
 		* Tradeoff, we don't have post paid overages for GA
-		* Got commitment that they will support it in 6 months and then we will be able to support post-paid overages
+	* They can support it in 6 months, given this becomes a priority for them
+	* I escalated to my manager and he prioritized this with their manager
 * Untrusted compute joint working group
 * Buildkit maintainer win-win
 * Andrei and pinning Entity Tree
 * Company on-call is weekly 12-hour shifts but my team is not geographically distributed and other engineers cannot support our product yet

-### Ambiguities and shift in direction
+## Ambiguities and shift in direction
 * Multiregion
 * BYOC (Single tenancy)
 * Pivoting to CI
 * Largest customers (>60% revenue) has 10 builds in parallel.
 Focus on stability and scalability. (code yellow)

-### Tradeoffs: business vs operations vs development
+## Tradeoffs: business vs operations vs development
 * Dynamic provisioning
 * BYOC (single tenancy)
 * Untrusted compute isolation
 * Private network access
 * GPU painted door

-### Learnings, mistakes, retrospective
+## Learnings, mistakes, retrospective
 * Stability code yellow (retrospective!)
 * Billing team code red (retrospective!)

-### Challenges
+## Challenges
 * Billing system not designed for consumption-based pricing and RevRec cannot recognize revenue this way - see *Stakeholder management*
 * Buildkit cannot scale horizontally
 * Context transfer optimization

-### Top-down & bottoms-up management styles – when to apply each one
+## Top-down & bottoms-up management styles – when to apply each one
 * **Top-down**: Manager sets goals, priorities, and approach; useful when clarity, speed, or alignment is critical.
 Effective in:
 	* Crisis situations (e.g., outage, security vulnerability).
     - Company-wide strategic pivots where consistency is key.